MyHealthX

 In compliance with Section 8(5) of the DPDPA 2023 and Section 43A of the IT Act 2000, we implement reasonable security practices and procedures:

-Infrastructure Security: • All data is stored on Google Firebase servers located in India (Mumbai — asia-south1 region), in compliance with data localization requirements. • Data is encrypted in transit using TLS 1.3 / HTTPS. • Data at rest is encrypted using AES-256 encryption.
-Sensitive medical fields (phone numbers, emergency contacts, allergies, medications) are encrypted at the field level using AES-256-GCM before storage. • Access to the database is controlled through Firebase security rules and Firebase Custom Claims authentication.
-All uploaded files are scanned for viruses using ClamAV on Google Cloud.
+Access to the database is controlled through Firebase security rules and Firebase Custom Claims authentication.
+Uploaded files are scanned for security threats using available server-side tools.
 Emergency sessions expire after 4 minutes.
 Auto-logout after 15 minutes of inactivity.
 Per-IP and per-phone rate limiting on all APIs.

-Under Section 43A of the IT Act 2000: As a body corporate possessing, dealing, and handling sensitive personal data (medical information), we have implemented and maintain reasonable security practices.
-Any person who suffers wrongful loss due to negligence in maintaining these practices may claim compensation as provided under Section 43A.
+Under Section 43A of the IT Act 2000: As a body corporate possessing, dealing, and handling sensitive personal data (medical information), we implement reasonable security practices and safeguards.
+However, no digital platform can guarantee absolute security.
+Any person who suffers wrongful loss due to negligence in maintaining reasonable security practices may claim compensation as provided under applicable law.

 8. Data Sharing